apache/activemq-apollo/readme.md

 ## Architectural Changes

-[Apollo][] is a messaging server working towards becoming the foundation of the next generation Apache [ActiveMQ][] message broker.
-It started as an experiment to see what it would take to make ActiveMQ work better on machines with higher core counts.
+Apollo started as an experiment to see what it would take to make ActiveMQ work better on machines with higher core counts.
 It has resulted in broker that is much more deterministic, stable, and scaleable.

 The major fundamental architectural changes it brings are: